Welcome to the International Association of Crime Analysts CLEA information area.

 - The applicant must be a current member of the International Association of Crime Analysts, and

-If you meet these requirements, you can begin collect your supporting documentation and verifying that your IACA membership is active.
+If you meet these requirements, you can begin to collect your supporting documentation and verifying that your IACA membership is active.

 The Certification Committee has developed a Certified Law Enforcement Analyst Study Guide to assist you in your preparation to take the exam.